Can You Weld at Home? Basic Considerations

 - Keep gas cylinders upright and secure them to the wall or a cylinder cart with a chain or another steadying device.

-- Regularly examine the gas cylinders and everything relative to them for signs of leakage, corrosion, and so on.
+- Regularly examine the cylinders and everything relative to them for signs of leakage, corrosion, and so on.

-- Remove the regulators and put the valve caps back in place whenever you move or store the gas cylinders for a long time.
+- Remove the regulators and put the valve caps back in place whenever you move or store the cylinders for a long time.

 - Finally, keep them clean from oil and grease, especially if they are oxy-fuel cylinders.